-The problem is thought to start with dyslipidemia (elevated triglycerides), which leads to overproduction of unhealthy fats and cholesterol.
+The problem is thought to start with dyslipidemia (elevated triglycerides), which leads to the overproduction of unhealthy fats and cholesterol.

 This is thought to then lead to the development of type 2 diabetes and cardiovascular disease since these two problems are associated with disorders of fat and cholesterol metabolism.

 Metabolic syndrome is not a disease in and of itself but is instead a group of conditions that often occur together.

 These conditions are hypertension, hyperglycemia, dyslipidemia, and central obesity.